thirtyfiveblack/rugby-league-scoreboard/README.md

 ## Data Source

-Game data is fetched from ESPN's public API endpoints for all supported basketball leagues.
+Game data is fetched from ESPN's public API endpoints for all supported Australian Footbal leagues.

-### NCAA Basketball Season Data

-**Important**: For NCAA Men's and Women's Basketball, full season data is only fetched for teams in your `favorite_teams` list:

-- **Live Mode**: Shows all current/live games (not limited to favorite teams)
-- **Recent/Upcoming Modes**: Only displays games from your favorite teams' full season schedules
-- **No Favorite Teams**: If no favorite teams are configured, Recent/Upcoming modes will only show games from the current scoreboard (limited data)

-This approach works around ESPN API limitations that prevent fetching full season schedules via date ranges for college basketball.
-The plugin uses team-specific schedule endpoints (`/teams/{id}/schedule`) to get complete season data for each favorite team.

-**NBA and WNBA**: These leagues support date range queries, so full season data is available regardless of favorite teams configuration.
+**AFL and WNBA**: These leagues support date range queries, so full season data is available regardless of favorite teams configuration.

 ## Dependencies

-This plugin requires the main LEDMatrix installation and inherits functionality from the Basketball base classes.
+This plugin requires the main LEDMatrix installation and inherits functionality from the Australian Football base classes.

 ## Installation